New puppy: Exercise and Socialisation

 • Water bottle/bowl – Dehydration can be a big problem, especially in the summer months; so take a water bowl with you and offer your dog a drink at regular intervals throughout their walk.

 • Healthy Treats – The park is an exciting place for dogs of all ages.
-Having some treats with you may help with recall, and will allow you to reward your dog for any good behaviour.
+Having some treats with you may help with recall if your dog is off the lead, and will allow you to reward your dog for any good behaviour.

 puppy on grass